 A NM company may have a similar diet pill (B), say it’s better than pill A and sell it for $20.
 Thus, the consumer, when seeing pill B, who knows about A will essentially be paying twice as much and if they know about the popular pill A on the market, they are more likely to buy it because it is more popular and as an added bonus, it’s cheaper.

 And that is another huge reason why many NM companies don’t do so well.
-They make their initial sale to the distributors (the ones who will then resell the product), but the distributors then have problems selling it to a larger audience.
+They make their initial sale to the distributors (the ones who will then resell the product), but the distributors then have problems selling it to a larger audience (Hint: Sell to a niche audience that would love to buy the product.
+Learn more here).

 Now obviously, with good sales techniques, they increase their chances of success, but it is still an huge uphill climb for them when they are trying to sell a product in a market where there’s cheaper and more popular mainstream items competing vs their product.